 EPS Adjusted EPS Adjusted is an alternative performance measure of basic earnings per share as reported whereby the net income as the numerator does include Adjustments.
 For reconciliation, see the Analyst presentation.

 Gross cash position The Company defines its consolidated gross cash position as the sum of (i) cash and cash equivalents and (ii) securities (all as recorded in the consolidated statement of financial position).

-Net cash position For the definition of the alternative performance measure net cash position, see Registration Document, MD&A section 2.1.6.
+Net cash position For the definition of the alternative performance measure net cash position, see the Universal Registration Document, MD&A section 2.1.6.

-FCF For the definition of the alternative performance measure free cash flow, see Registration Document, MD&A section 126.96.36.199.
+FCF For the definition of the alternative performance measure free cash flow, see the Universal Registration Document, MD&A section 220.127.116.11.
 It is a key indicator which allows the Company to measure the amount of cash flow generated from operations after cash used in investing activities.

 FCF before M&A and customer financing Free cash flow before M&A and customer financing refers to free cash flow before mergers and acquisitions adjusted for cash flow related to aircraft financing activities.
-It is an alternative performance measure and indicator that may be used from time to time by the Company in its financial guidance, especially when there is higher uncertainty around customer financing activities.
+It is an alternative performance measure and indicator that may be used occasionally by the Company in its financial guidance, especially when there is higher uncertainty around customer financing activities.

-2) Airbus SE continues to use the term Net Income.
-It is identical to Profit for the period attributable to equity owners of the parent as defined by IFRS Rules.
+1. Airbus SE continues to use the term Net Income/Loss.
+It is identical to Profit/Loss for the period attributable to equity owners of the parent as defined by IFRS Rules.

 Safe Harbour Statement:

 This press release includes forward-looking statements.
 Words such as "anticipates", "believes", "estimates", "expects", "intends", "plans", "projects", "may" and similar expressions are used to identify these forward-looking statements.
 Examples of forward-looking statements include statements made about strategy, ramp-up and delivery schedules, introduction of new products and services and market expectations, as well as statements regarding future performance and outlook.